configcat/docs/website/docs/sdk-reference/php.md

 - `onFlagEvaluated(EvaluationDetails)`: This event is sent each time when the SDK evaluates a feature flag or setting.
 The event sends the same evaluation details that you would get from [`getValueDetails()`](#anatomy-of-getvaluedetails).

-- `error(string)`: This event is sent when an error occurs within the ConfigCat SDK.
+- `onError(string)`: This event is sent when an error occurs within the ConfigCat SDK.

 You can subscribe to these events with the `hooks` property of the ConfigCat client:
 ```php